pranshukas/pranshukas/README.md

 ![Profile views](https://gpvc.arturio.dev/pranshukas)

 <p align="center" style="font-family:Papyrus"> I am currently a Pre-Final Student at IIT (BHU) Varanasi.
 I'm Enthusiastic, Self-Learner, and a techno Geek.
 I am a passionate programmer with great interest in Software Developement and love Competitive Programming and Problem Solving.
 I possess Good Foundation in Data Structures and Algorithms.
-I have experience in developing Web Applications.
-I love to explore various technologies and utilize to solve problems.
+I have experience in developing Web Applications and love to explore various technologies.

 - 🌱 I’m currently learning **React**
 - 👯 I’m looking to collaborate on **Full Stack Projects**